prof-spock/LilypondToBandVideoConverter/README.md

 For processing a piece one must have

-- a *lilypond include file* with the score information containing specific lilypond identifiers (cf. [lilypond fragment file syntax][lilypondFileSyntax]), and
+- a *lilypond fragment file* with the score information containing specific lilypond identifiers, and

-- a *configuration file* giving details like the voices occuring in the piece, their associated midi instrument, target audio volume, list of mutable voices for the audio tracks etc. (cf. [song configuration file syntax][songConfigurationFileSyntax])
+- a *configuration file* giving details like the voices occuring in the piece, their associated midi instrument, target audio volume, list of mutable voices for the audio tracks etc.

-Based on that files the python scripts -- together with some open-source command-line software like ffmpeg -- produce all the target files either incrementally or altogether.
+Based on those files the python scripts -- together with some open-source command-line software like ffmpeg -- produce all the target files either incrementally or altogether.